shubhamkhr7693/Stock-prediction-with-Django-Next/README.md

-# 📈 Intelligent Stock Prediction Portal
+# 📈 AI-Powered Stock Prediction Portal

 A full-stack web application that leverages Deep Learning (LSTM) to predict next-day stock prices with technical analysis insights and interactive visualizations.